Complete your bachelor’s honours degree in interior design from the comfort of your own home with KLC’s groundbreaking online structured course

 How to apply

-To prepare for your interview, you will be asked to complete the following:
+To prepare your application, you will be asked to complete the following:

 - Application forms, including education and career history